pbrown74/etpa/README.txt

 6) TODO

-I should use the business key from the Fraction file (month, profile) as the primary key for doing insert/update/delete.
-The same concept applies to the Metre Reading file, the business key is (metreId,month,profile).
-The foreign key from MetreReading to Fraction could be (month,profile), although i'm not sure that is desirable.
+I should perhaps use the business key from the Fraction file (month, profile) as the primary key for doing insert/update/delete.
+The same concept applies to the Metre Reading file, the business key is (metreId,month,profile).The foreign key from MetreReading to Fraction could be (month,profile), although i'm not sure that is desirable.